 From traditional Chinese lanterns to lit-up pandas, a towering Chinese pagoda, flowers, a Dutch windmill surrounded by tulips, a dragon… The collection at the the Chinese Lantern Festival in Centennial Park was awesome.
 We were genuinely freezing though so didn’t get to hang around for the show that they do on stage.
 Next time…

-For 2018 – be sure to check out the website for the Chinese Acrobat show they’re doing with the lantern festival.
+For 2018 – be sure to check out the website or at the zoo for the Chinese Acrobat show they’re doing with the lantern festival.
 It’s a must if you want to start a new tradition for Christmas in Atlanta.
 Also note, this is located at Sugarloaf Mills for the 2018 season.
 Google Maps link here

 Cost: plan on $15 – $19 per person for the festival with season passes available (if you live close, it’s a good idea)